Budapest

 The history of Budapest began with an early Celtic settlement transformed by the Romans into the town of Aquincum, capital of Lower Pannonia in the 1st century.
 Following the foundation of Hungary in the late 9th century, the area was pillaged by the Mongols in 1241.
-It became royal seat in 1361, with Buda becoming one of the European centers of renaissance culture by the 15th century under Matthias Corvinus.
+It became the royal seat in 1361, with Buda becoming one of the European centers of renaissance culture by the 15th century under Matthias Corvinus.
 The siege of Buda in 1541 was followed by nearly 150 years of Ottoman rule, and after the reconquest of Buda in 1686, the region entered a new age of prosperity, with Pest-Buda becoming a global city after the unification of Buda, Pest and Óbuda in 1873.
 By this time, Budapest had become the co-capital of the Austro-Hungarian Empire, a great power that dissolved in 1918 following World War I. The city was also the focal point of the Hungarian Revolution of 1848, Battle of Budapest in 1945, and Hungarian Revolution of 1956.

-The historic center of Budapest along the Danube is classified as a World Heritage Site due to its numerous notable monuments of classical architecture, from the 13th-century Matthias Church to 19th-century landmarks such as Hungarian Parliament, State Opera House, the Museum of Fine Arts and St. Stephen's Basilica.
+The historic center of Budapest along the Danube is classified as a World Heritage Site due to its numerous notable monuments of classical architecture, from the 13th-century Matthias Church and Buda Castle to 19th-century landmarks such as the Hungarian Parliament, the State Opera House, the Museum of Fine Arts and St. Stephen's Basilica.
 Budapest has been a popular spa destination since Roman times and is considered the spa capital of Europe, with more than 100 medicinal geothermal springs and the largest thermal water cave system.
 The city is home to the second-largest synagogue and third-largest parliament building in the world, over 40 museums and galleries, nearly ten Michelin-starred restaurants, and named among the 50 best food cities globally for its focus on distinctive Hungarian cuisine.
-Budapest is also renowned for its nightlife, with ruin bars playing a significant role in it, moreover the city has become a center for Hollywood film production in recent years.
-Budapest regularly hosts major global sporting events, with the practically 70,000-seat Puskás Aréna serving as one of the venues, which hosted most recently the 2023 UEFA Europa League final, 2020 UEFA Super Cup, will host 2026 UEFA Champions League final and city hosted the 2023 World Athletics Championships, 2017 and 2022 World Aquatics Championships.
-Budapest attracted 6 million international overnight visitors in 2024, making it one of the most popular destinations in Europe.
+Budapest is also renowned for its nightlife, with ruin bars playing a significant role in it; moreover, the city has become a center for Hollywood film production in recent years.
+Budapest regularly hosts major global sporting events, with the nearly 70,000-seat Puskás Aréna serving as one of the venues, which most recently hosted four matches at UEFA Euro 2020, the 2023 UEFA Europa League final, the 2020 UEFA Super Cup, and the 2026 UEFA Champions League final.
+The city also hosted the 2023 World Athletics Championships and the 2017 and 2022 World Aquatics Championships.
+Budapest attracted 7 million international overnight visitors in 2025, making it one of the most popular destinations in Europe.